sagemathinc/cocalc_tutorial/handson/HandsOn.md

   url: /handson/lab01.html
   title: Getting started
 ---
-# Hands on tutorial: SageMathCloud for lectures
+# Hands on tutorial: CoCalc for lectures
 As part of the [OpenDreamKit Project](http://opendreamkit.org), the RSES has developed a hands-on tutorial for lecturers willing to use SMC to deliver their lectures.